Kowal Sentry Integration for Magento 2

 Settings -> Custom Integrations- or

-After basic configuration, you can verify that the module is active and the SDK works.
+After basic configuration, you can check whether the module is active and whether the SDK works.
 The smoke-test commands below were copied from README.md.

 After enabling Enable Test Commands:

-bin/magento kowal:sentry:test:errorbin/magento kowal:sentry:test:transactionbin/magento kowal:sentry:test:checkinbin/magento kowal:sentry:test:logConfiguration in Magento Admin
+bin/magento kowal:sentry:test:errorbin/magento kowal:sentry:test:transactionbin/magento kowal:sentry:test:checkinbin/magento kowal:sentry:test:logConfiguration in the Magento panel

 Path: